Ann Richards School for Young Women Leaders: Admissions

 Admission to the school is only granted in grades six through ten.
 The admissions are classified as "competitive" with 150 acceptances in the sixth grade and no waiting list.
 Admissions are based on prospective students' essay of interest, teacher recommendations, recent report cards, attendance records and standardized test scores.
 Qualified applicants are then placed in a lottery and are drawn at random, where 75% are admitted from Title I schools.

 Academics

 The school's curriculum focuses on leadership, STEM subjects, and college readiness.
 Upon entering high school, students choose between course schedules emphasizing one of three "pathways": biomedical science, engineering, or media technology.
 Additionally, high school students are required to take Advanced Placement (AP) courses, while middle school students are required to take Pre-AP courses.
 Middle School students also take STEM based electives and PLTW courses.

 The school also has a comprehensive wellness program and students are required to participate in yoga once per week, as well as enjoy time outdoors.
 Students also take athletics and physical education classes and yearly wellness courses that focus on body image and health.
-The Ann Richards School is also a CATCH school.
+The Ann Richards School is also part of the CDC's CATCH school program, designed to improve physical activity and diet.